Coat of arms of Spain: House of Habsburg

-Phillip II to Charles II
+Philip II to Charles II

-During the reign of King Phillip II the arms of the Spanish Monarchy become fixed for the remainder of the House of Austria.
+During the reign of King Philip II the arms of the Spanish monarchy become fixed for the remainder of the House of Austria.
 Originally Philip II used the simplified arms as devised for his father, namely per fess with the Spanish quarters in chief and the Austrian quarters in base.

-After the unification with Portugal in 1580 (due to the death of the Portuguese king), the arms of the Monarchy became per fess, in chief per pale, A. quarterly Castile and León, B. per pale Aragon and Aragon-Sicily, the whole enté en point Granada and with an escutcheon of Portugal on the honour point; in base quarterly Austria, Burgundy ancient, Burgundy modern and Brabant, with an escutcheon (in the nombril point) per pale Flanders and Tyrol.
+After the unification with Portugal in 1580 (due to the death of the Portuguese king), the arms of the monarchy became per fess, in chief per pale, A. quarterly Castile and León, B. per pale Aragon and Aragon-Sicily, the whole enté en point Granada and with an escutcheon of Portugal on the honour point; in base quarterly Austria, Burgundy ancient, Burgundy modern and Brabant, with an escutcheon (in the nombril point) per pale Flanders and Tyrol.
 The arms were crowned with a royal crown with three visible arches and the Order of the Golden Fleece was suspended around them.
 In the Netherlands, the arms were regularly supported by two golden lions guardant.

 Even though Portugal and its possessions were lost in 1640, the Spanish kings retained the use of the Portuguese arms as arms of pretence until 1668.